RahulGarg10/Time-Series-Analysis-1-FE_GWP_1-/README.md

 ### 4. Diagnosis:

-1)First can we check directly from the stock price graph to see if there is trend and/or seasonality present in the time series.
+- First can we check directly from the stock price graph to see if there is trend and/or seasonality present in the time series.

-2)Plot the ACF and PACF for the time series.
+- Plot the ACF and PACF for the time series.
 If the ACF decays slowly then it is non-stationary

-3)There are few formal tests available like Augmented Dickey-Fuller (adf) test which checks for unit root.
+- There are few formal tests available like Augmented Dickey-Fuller (adf) test which checks for unit root.
 If the p value is greater than 0.05 then we accept the null hypothesis that unit root exists.

 ### 5. Damage:

-1)Since the underlying statistics like mean and variance are not constant over time, you cannot fit a regression line, and the forecast will have unreliable results as previous data can be significantly different from present or future data.
+- Since the underlying statistics like mean and variance are not constant over time, you cannot fit a regression line, and the forecast will have unreliable results as previous data can be significantly different from present or future data.

-2)Like regression, one cannot do statistical inferences like hypothesis testing reliably because no constant mean and variance violates the assumptions required.
+- Like regression, one cannot do statistical inferences like hypothesis testing reliably because no constant mean and variance violates the assumptions required.

-3)Another problem is there is no easy or simpler model present to model non-stationarity.
+- Another problem is there is no easy or simpler model present to model non-stationarity.
 All models like AR(), MA, Garch, ARIMA all require stationarity, ARIMA does differencing to make the series stationary.

 ### 6. Direction:

-1)Try different transformation techniques like log transformation, squared or box-cox transformation which can make the series stationary.
+- Try different transformation techniques like log transformation, squared or box-cox transformation which can make the series stationary.

-2)Tty differencing (1st order, 2nd order) which can remove
+- Tty differencing (1st order, 2nd order) which can remove non-stationary from trends and seasonality.

-non-stationary from trends and seasonality.
-3)Use models like ARIMA, which takes care of non-stationarity by including differencing component.
+- Use models like ARIMA,
+which takes care of non-stationarity by including differencing component.
 There are state space models which are dynamic and take care of all types non-stationary but are complex to implement.
 In the python file we used ARIMA(1,1,1) model with 1st order differencing because it has lowest aic.

-4)If one can make the mean constant or converge to near to one value after transformation even if the series variance does not become constant then we can use the GARCH model.
+- If one can make the mean constant or converge to near to one value after transformation even if the series variance does not become constant then we can use the GARCH model.

-5)We can use RNN and Deep learning techniques to model non stationary time series.
+- We can use RNN and Deep learning techniques to model non stationary time series.

 ## (E) Summary: